 3. Two “Shelter” features

-4. Plants native to California (preferably the Owens Valley) make up 50% of your Pollinator Garden space
+4. Plants native to California (preferably the Owens Valley or area local to you) make up 50% of your Pollinator Garden space

 5. No pesticide/herbicide use.